Project management brings many benefits to the endeavors that a company or an individual might plan.

 The last point about stakeholders is often neglected which may lead to some issues.

-Pro tip: don’t be afraid to experiment.
+Pro tip: Don’t be afraid to experiment.
 Project management is not rocket science where you must follow formulas and precise estimations.
 It’s perfectly fine to play with the frameworks and tools and adapt and adjust them into a hybrid methodology to fit your case.
+And remember about little helpers, such as advanced online calendar planners, such as Bordio’s schedule maker, that can help make experimenting and day-to-day management more seamless and fun.

 However, remember that the methodologies follow their own logic and rules which lead to the best results.
 So as you are experimenting, don’t get carried away too much to damage the success of the project.